Crystalwarrior/KFO-Server/README.md

 Documentation: ["Commands"](https://github.com/Crystalwarrior/KFO-Server/blob/master/docs/commands.md).
 You may also use the /help documentation on the server.

-## Easy setup instructions
+## Simple setup

 The server will not work out of the box. **You must follow these instructions.**

 ### Install Python

-* Install the [latest version of Python](https://www.python.org/downloads/). **Python 2 will not work**, as KFO-Server depends on async/await, which can only be found on Python 3.7 and newer.
+* Install the [latest version of Python](https://www.python.org/downloads/).
+You will need Python 3.11 or newer.
 * If you run Windows, make sure to check the "Add Python to PATH" and install pip checkboxes in the installer
 * If you run anything other than Windows, you should read "Advanced setup instructions" below.